 Bring yourself, a racket, sports clothes and ideally a bottle of water.
-If you don’t have a racket, please let us know with a bit of notice, and you may be able to borrow one from a coach at the session.
+If you don’t have a racket, you may be able to hire one from the staff at Wimbledon Park Sports Centre.

 I am or my child is under 18, can we attend your club night?

 We generally welcome young people aged 14+ with good badminton experience (as above) to our club nights.
 You must be confident playing on their own and abide by the same rules as everyone else.
-Please bring a parent or guardian along to your first session so they can sign a consent form for you to participate.
+Please bring a parent or guardian along to your first session to sign a consent form for you to participate.

-We are an adult-focussed club, so aren’t suitable for younger children, but may able to recommend suitable local clubs or sessions children are able to play with their peers.
+We are an adult-focussed club, so aren’t suitable for younger or inexperienced juniors.
+However we may able to recommend suitable local clubs or sessions children are able to play with their peers.
 Drop us a note or ask a committee member at a session if you’d like to know more.

 Who do you cater for?

-We aim to make our sessions as inclusive and accessible as possible – so if you have any particular needs or requirements, please let us know in advance so that we can chat them through.
+We aim to make our sessions as inclusive and accessible as possible.
+If you have any particular needs or requirements, please let us know in advance so that we can chat them through.